niamh-d/niamh-d/README.md

 My goal is to get employed as a front end or full stack web developer in spring 2024.

-Stack: CSS/Sass, JavaScript, React.js, Next.js.
+Stack: React.js, Next.js, Tailwind CSS